ga-wdi-lessons/rails-deployment/asset-pipeline.md

 # Rails Asset Pipeline

-### What is the asset pipeline?
+## What is the asset pipeline?

-The asset pipeline is a feature in rails to manage our assets:
+The asset pipeline is a feature in rails to manage our assets.
+These include things like...

   * stylesheets (CSS)
   * javascript (JS)
-* images
+  * images, audio, video, or other media

-It is implemented using a gem called 'sprockets' that is built into rails.
+It is implemented using a gem called `sprockets` that is built into rails.

 You might have used it (if you put stuff in ```app/assets```).

 ### Exercise on Assets

-Take 15 minutes to do the following:
+Take 15 minutes to do the following...

 1. Copy an image file into your app/assets/images folder.
-Reference it in your views appropriately (using `image_tag`), and make sure you can see those images in dev and prod.
+Reference it in your views appropriately (using `image_tag`), and make sure you can see those images in development and production.

 2. Add an additional stylesheet to your app (any name should work).
 Add at least one obvious style.
-Verify that it works in dev and prod.
+Verify that it works in development and production.

-3. Using the web inspector, compare how assets are served in dev and prod.
+3. Using the web inspector, compare how assets are served in development and production.

 ### What does it do?

 Formerly in Rails (as in Sinatra), you simply served up images, css and javascript as flat files in the public directory.

-The asset pipeline can do any of the following (configurable):
+The asset pipeline can be configured to do any of the following:

-* concatenates CSS and JS
+  * concatenate CSS and JS
-* compresses/minifies CSS and JS
+  * compress/minify CSS and JS
-* fingerprints file-names for caching purposes
+  * fingerprint file-names for caching purposes
-* pre-processes assets (so they can include ERB, or even SASS / CoffeeScript)
+  * pre-process assets (so they can include ERB, or even SASS / CoffeeScript)
-* provides helper methods to reference assets
+  * provide helper methods to reference assets

 ### Why?